Updated 12 January 2022

 - content or learning management systems (eg Moodle, Blackboard or Equella)

-- to a closed class area on an education platform (eg Edmodo, Verso, Google Classroom or iTunes U).
+- to a closed class area on an education platform (eg Edmodo, Verso or Google Classroom).

 A DTE is an online environment with features that enable students and teachers to store and engage with course content, manage course work, and explore material.
 Examples used in schools and TAFE include: